 Head and neck cancer often affects breathing, eating, drinking, speaking, and the voice.
 It can have a significant impact on a person’s physical appearance, social interaction and self-esteem and this affects a person’s willingness or ability to socialize or return to work.

-Since 2015, we have awarded nearly $550,000 in grants to benefit head and neck cancer patients.
-We are funding programs that provide dental services, nutritional supplements, prescription assistance, transportation support, and specialized therapies.
+Since 2015, we have awarded over $550,000 in grants to benefit head and neck cancer patients.
+We’ve provided funding to support programs that provide dental services, nutritional supplements, prescription assistance, transportation support, and specialized therapies.

 Our Current Grantees